 It would depend upon the circumstance of the case and the court.
-The court may request prior approval of the security from the arrest petitioner since there is no rule addressing this issue.
-Naturally, the ship could be released by mutual agreement of the parties.
-The whole process could take 3/5 days.
+The court must request prior approval of the security from the arrest petitioner.
+Naturally, the ship could be released by mutual agreement of the parties and the arrest would be lifted in a matter of hours, otherwise the whole process could take 3 to 5 days.

 In case of casualties and collisions in Argentina, the Coastguard may order the detention of the vessel irrespective of any arrest order and the release would depend upon completion of the safety measures ordered by the Coastguard.